How Raising Kids Today Puts Them in a Straightjacket

 For example, they don’t care if their child doesn’t like their guitar classes.
 If one parent didn’t finish their guitar classes, he makes his kid fulfill his own dreams.

-Values turn into doctrine that can’t be doubted or thought through.
+Values turn into a doctrine that can’t be doubted or thought through.
 These parents don’t tolerate their children thinking different than them.

 Their children aren’t seen as people, but as valuable possessions to be molded into their own image and likeness so they can be overnight successes.